Why does therapy help?

-These therapies harness the motivation you have to make change, stay close when things feel bad, and stay present on your journey of growth.
+Therapy harnesses the motivation you have to make change, stays close when things feel bad, and stays present on your journey of growth.

-When you are experiencing distress, therapy provides unique support for resolution and growth.
+Therapy provides unique support for distress resolution and growth.

-Therapy is powerful in deepening insight into your emotions, thoughts, behaviours and values.
-At the same time the process of therapy transforms you, resulting in a greater ability to cope.
+It is powerful in deepening transformational insight into your emotions, thoughts, behaviours and values.
+It supports you in growing into a greater ability to cope.

-abuse, anxiety, assertiveness, attachment, avoidance, communication, custody, depression, emotional regulation, divorce, fixation, flexibility, healthy boundaries, impulse control, individuation, initiative, intimacy, intrusive thoughts, loss, maladaptive behaviour, mistrust, mood, openness, paranoia, patience, post traumatic stress, process addiction, relationships, rumination, schizophrenia, separation, sexuality, stress, tenacity, trauma, trust, and work situations.
+absence, abuse, acceptance, addiction, ambiguity, anxiety, assertiveness, attachment, avoidance, bullying, communication, control, custody, depression, emotional regulation, divorce, fixation, flexibility, forgiveness, growth, healthy boundaries, impulse control, individuation, initiative, integration, intimacy, intrusive thoughts, loss, maladaptive behaviour, mindfulness, mistrust, mood, openness, paranoia, parental alienation, passive aggression, patience, post traumatic stress, presence, process addiction, radical acceptance, relationships, rumination, schizophrenia, separation, sexuality, stress, study, tenacity, trauma, trust, trustworthiness, will and work

-abandonment, aggression, anger, anxiety, deprivation, despair, disempowerment, dread, emptiness, envy, fear, frustration, grief, guilt, hate, hopelessness, hostility, humiliation, hurt, inferiority, insecurity, jealousy, loneliness, neglect, powerlessness, rage, rejection, sadness, self-doubt, shame and worry.
+abandonment, aggression, anger, anxiety, blame, craving, deprivation, despair, disempowerment, dread, emptiness, envy, exclusion, fear, frustration, grief, guilt, hate, hopelessness, hostility, humiliation, hurt, inadequacy, inferiority, insecurity, jealousy, judgement, loneliness, neglect, offence, powerlessness, rage, rejection, sadness, self-doubt, shame, victimhood, and worry.